Advertisement

 Everyone is susceptible to the flu

-Eating a well-balanced diet, exercising, and getting plenty of sleep are key to good health—but they won’t necessarily protect you from catching the flu.
+Though eating a healthy diet, exercising, and getting plenty of sleep are key to well-being, they won’t necessarily protect you from catching the flu.
 No type of person is more or less likely to get the flu virus, but some people are more likely to contract a more severe infection than others.
 “People with underlying respiratory conditions, like asthma, can have more complications related to the flu or have a prolonged bout of the flu,” says Dr. Park.

 shot, arm, patient, nurse, vaccine